 3 Cetin AE, et al. Determining therapeutic susceptibility in multiple myeloma by single-cell mass accumulation.
 Nat Commun.
 2017 Nov 20;8(1):1613.

 Our Testing Process

-Our clinical workflow, which is currently under development, will consist of three steps.
+Our clinical workflow consists of three steps.

-Step 1: You will collect live cancer cells from your patient and ship them to us using a prepaid Travera shipping kit (a standard Class B shipper).
+Step 1: You collect live cancer cells from your patient and ship them to us using a prepaid Travera shipping kit (a standard Class B shipper).

-Step 2: We will receive the shipment, unpack the sample, purify the cancer cells, and run a panel of cancer drugs against the live cancer cells, measuring and comparing the weight response of cells in the presence and absence of each cancer drug.
+Step 2: We receive the shipment, unpack the sample, purify the cancer cells, and run a panel of cancer drugs against the live cancer cells, measuring and comparing the weight response of cells in the presence and absence of each cancer drug.

 The cancer drugs and drug combinations that we test will be selected based on consultation with you and based on genomic analysis.
 If the patient’s cancer genome has been sequenced, then we will select the most likely to work candidate drugs based this sequencing data.
 If the patient’s cancer genome has not been sequenced, then we will select the most likely to work candidate drugs based on a population of patients with the same cancer.

 Does One of Your Multiple Myeloma Patients Want to Participate in Our Clinical Study?

 Travera is studying the use of its test in patients with relapsed refractory multiple myeloma (RRMM).
 We are currently working with leading cancer experts at prominent academic institutions to enroll study participants.
 This study collects bone marrow aspirate samples from patients prior to the start of a new treatment regimen for the purposes of prospectively measuring single-cell weight response as a biomarker of patient response to that regimen.